williaumwu/misc/README.md

 # 🏢 Property Management Documentation

-A complete, easy‑to‑follow reference for handling **noise, nuisance, and over‑occupancy** issues in San Francisco rental properties.
+Complete reference for handling **noise, nuisance, and over‑occupancy** issues in San Francisco rental units.
-Designed for both **landlords** and **tenants** to keep every unit compliant and peaceful.
+Designed for both **landlords** and **tenants** to keep properties compliant and peaceful.

 ---